UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_09.md

 Notes:

-You can also rename multiple columns at once by simple adding a comma between the new and old column pairs within the curly brackets.
+You can also rename multiple columns at once by adding a comma between the new and old column pairs within the curly brackets.

 It’s important that we always save the dataframe to an object when making column changes or the changes will not be saved in our dataframe.